Skip to main content

 At Paris Brain Institute

-• A study conducted by Beatriz Garcia-Diaz and Anne Baron Van Evercooren (DRE INSERM) at Paris Brain Institute.
-In the team of Brahim NAIT-OUMESMAR and Violetta ZUJOVIC has just highlighted the mechanism that allows the migration of Schwann cells, cells that repair the myelin sheath of peripheral neurons, into the spinal cord.
+• A study by Beatriz Garcia-Diaz and Anne Baron Van Evercooren (DRE INSERM) at Paris Brain Institute, in the team of Brahim NAIT-OUMESMAR and Violetta ZUJOVIC has recently demonstrated the mechanism that allows Schwann cells to migrate.
+Schwann cells are the cells that repair the myelin sheath of peripheral neurons in the spinal cord.

-• Catherine LUBETZKI and Bruno STANKOFF’s team are also carrying out projects on demyelination and demyelination mechanisms.
+• The team of Catherine LUBETZKI and Bruno STANKOFF’s is also leading research projects on demyelination and demyelination mechanisms.

-• A collaborative study between the two teams led by Céline LOUAPRE and Violetta ZUJOVIC aims to develop a tool for the early assessment of disability progression in order to offer personalized and effective treatment to patients at the beginning of their illness.
+• A collaborative study between the two teams led by Céline Louapre and Violetta Zujovic aims to develop an early assessment tool for the progression of the disability, in order to offer personalized and effective treatment to patients in the early stages of the disease.

-• A collaboration between Violetta ZUJOVIC and Fabrizio DE VICO FALLANI has led to the identification of "key" genes that control the "pro-inflammatory" state of macrophages in multiple sclerosis."
+• A collaboration between Violetta Zujovic and Fabrizio De Vico Fallani has identified ‘key’ genes that control the ‘pro-inflammatory’ state of macrophages in multiple sclerosis.

-• In an article published in the European Journal of Neurology, Vito Ricigliano, Benedetta Bodini and their collaborators at the Brain Institute demonstrate the protective effect of myelin repair on tissues surrounding lesions in patients with multiple sclerosis.
-This discovery highlights the potential for new therapeutic strategies and provides new insights for evaluating the efficacy of investigational remyelinating drugs.
+• In an article published in the European Journal of Neurology, Vito Ricigliano, Benedetta Bodini and their colleagues at Paris Brain Institute demonstrate the protective effect of myelin repair on the tissues surrounding lesions in patients with multiple sclerosis.
+This discovery highlights the potential of new therapeutic strategies and provides new insights for evaluating the effectiveness of remyelinating drugs being trialed.

-• As part of an international consortium, Anne BARON-VAN EVERCOOREN and her colleagues have shown that the defect in remyelination in some patients with relapsing-remitting multiple sclerosis is not linked to an intrinsic defect in the oligodendrocytes, the myelinating cells of the brain, but to the toxic and inflammatory environment of the lesions.
+• As part of an international consortium, Anne Baron-Van Evercooren and her colleagues have found that the absence of remyelination in some patients with relapsing-remitting multiple sclerosis is not linked to an intrinsic defect in the oligodendrocytes, the brain’s myelinating cells, but instead to the toxic and inflammatory environment of the lesions.

 Our news on the subject